 Double Tooth – A hybrid of regular and skip tooth.
 Teeth are in groups of two followed by a gap.

-Reverse Tooth - Like a regular tooth blade except the last inch of teeth are pointing in the opposite direction.
-This makes for cleaner cuts on the back of your work to minimize burrs and reduce sanding time afterward.
-These teeth can sometimes catch on the wood on the upstroke if you aren't holding the project down tightly or if you aren't running the saw fast enough.
+Reverse Tooth – Like a regular tooth blade except the last inch of teeth are pointing in the opposite direction.
+This makes for cleaner cuts on the back of your work to minimize burrs and reduce sanding time after cutting.
 When mounting these blades, position them so that only about two reverse teeth cut into your wood when the blade is all the way up.
-Reverse blades often have a skip tooth configuration.

 Full Reverse Tooth – Every third tooth in the opposite direction.
 Has the virtually the same behavior as the regular reverse tooth.